 West End School provides a safe and structured environment for boys in grades Pre-Kindergarten through 8th in which academic rigor, character development, and responsible action establish the foundation for a purposeful life.

-To enable students, regardless of their circumstances, to achieve their highest potential.
+Our Vision is to enable students, regardless of their circumstances, to achieve their highest potential.

-Responsibility, respect, trust, forgiveness, and perseverance.
+Our Core Values are: responsibility, respect, trust, forgiveness, and perseverance.

-West End School offers students small class settings so that all students receive individualized instruction.
-Additionally, we provide extensive counseling support to address any emotional, behavioral and academic concerns.
-Before and After School enrichment programs are available for pre-k through five day students.
+West End School offers small class settings so that all students receive individualized instruction.
+Additionally, we provide counseling support to address emotional, behavioral, and academic concerns.
+Before and After School enrichment programs are available for pre-k through fifth grade day students.
 Middle school students participate in team sports and board in our residence hall five days a week.
-The School also provides optional on-campus housing for students who have graduated from the program.
+The School also provides optional on-campus housing for alumni who have graduated from the program.

 West End School Founders

-In 2005, Robert and Deborah Blair founded West End School as an educational experiment grounded in the belief that all children can achieve their highest potential if provided with an education imbued with high expectations, rigorous academics, and a supportive community.
+In 2005 Robert and Deborah Blair founded West End School as an educational experiment grounded in the belief that all children can achieve their highest potential if provided with an education imbued with high expectations, rigorous academics, and a supportive community.
 Struck by the significant achievement gap between low-income students and their higher income peers, Mr. Blair left his position as Head of School at Kentucky Country Day and began West End School to offer a boarding school model to middle school students from low-income families.

-In that first year, Mr. and Mrs. Blair shared a house on Chestnut Street with three middle school boys and commuted to a single classroom in a dilapidated, former JCPS building.
+In that first year, Mr. and Mrs. Blair shared a house on Chestnut Street with three middle school boys and commuted to a single classroom in a dilapidated former JCPS building.
 Within a few years, WES acquired the entire building, began refurbishing classrooms, and renovated one wing of classrooms into a dormitory.